A Short History of (Orbital) Decay: Roman's Prospects for Detecting Dying Planets: Estimating the Yield

 To show what transit timing signal would look like with Roman, we simulated the detections of planet \#1923 from Table \ref{tab:systems} including the effect of decay from the $dP/dt$ we estimated.
 We added Gaussian noise for the transit times and subtracted the best-fit linear model.
 The quadratic residuals that signal the decay of the orbit are shown in Fig. \ref{fig:decayex}.

-Fig. \ref{fig:hist} shows the distribution of the orbital decay signal-to-noise ratios $>10^{-3}$ for planets in the catalog using our baseline estimate assuming $Q_{*}^{'}=10^6$.
+Fig. \ref{fig:hist} shows the distribution of the orbital decay signal-to-noise ratios $>10^{-3}$ for planets in the catalog using our baseline estimate assuming $Q_{*}^{'}=10^6$ and alternative scenarios $Q_{*}^{'}=10^5$ and $Q_{*}^{'}=10^7$.
 Since Roman will find $\sim100,000$ transiting planets, we must set a SNR threshold such that it is unlikely random fluctuations produce statistical false positives.
 SNR $= (dP/dt)/\sigma \simeq \sqrt{\Delta\chi^2},$ where $\Delta\chi^2$ compares the goodness-of-fit of the linear and quadratic models. $\Delta\chi^2$ follows a $\chi^2$ distribution with one degree of freedom assuming uncorrelated, Gaussian noise. $P(\Delta\chi^2>19.5)\simeq 10^{-5},$ suggesting SNR $\simeq\sqrt{19.5}\simeq4.4$ is a reasonable threshold for detection.
-We thus expect that $1-2$ instances of orbital decay would be detectable for this catalog.

-The actual number of bulge fields in the survey will be $5-7$.
-Since the catalog only simulates the yield for one field, we expect the total yield to be $\sim5\times$ larger, so we expect $\sim5-10$ detections across the entire survey.
+We thus expect that $1-2$ instances of orbital decay would be detectable for this catalog assuming $Q_{*}^{'}=10^6$.
+Two detections out of the $\sim3600$ hot Jupiters ($P<10\,$days and $R_p>5\,R_\oplus$) in the catalog is a fraction of $\sim6\times10^{-4}$, which is modestly smaller than the currently inferred fraction of decay systems due to the faintness of Roman stars.
+As shown in Fig. \ref{fig:hist}, decay is highly sensitive to the value of $Q_{*}^{'}$, as the catalog yield goes from $0$ to $2$ to $\sim30$ when $Q_{*}^{'}$ goes from $10^7$ to $10^6$ to $10^5$.
+The actual number of bulge fields in the survey will be $5$.
+Since the catalog only simulates the yield for one field, we expect the total yield to be $\sim5\times$ larger, our baseline estimate is that there will be $\sim5-10$ instances of orbital decay detectable across the entire survey.